amarasovic/amarasovic.github.io/contact/index.md

 date:   2022-09-30 22:15:29 -0800
 ---

-Please address me as Professor, Professor Marasović, Dr Marasović, or Ana (if we are on a first-name basis).
+Please address me as Professor, Professor Marasović, Dr Marasović, or Ana if we are on a first-name basis (please feel free to ask if unsure).
 My pronouns are she/her.

 My name is pronounced as Ah-nah Mara-so-veetch, with "Mara" as the actress "Mara Wilson".